I HAVE A PROPERTY TO LET, DO I NEED PERMISSION?

 LETTING PROPERTY – THE PROCESS

-Letting out a house or flat can be a great investment, but there are a few things to look out for.
+Letting out a house, flat or studio can be a great investment, but there are a few things to look out for.
 We can help you find tenants, get the right price and manage the paperwork.
 Let us take you through how it works.

 STEP 1: Make your property look its best